NGWi/tanach_matches_backend/README.md

 Please note that this is a work in progress.
 Items parenthesized and italicized below _(like this)_ are currently in midst of development.

+Also note that, so far, it has only been built to handle files with the format of the Tanach @ [https://mechon-mamre.org/i/t/x/x0.htm](https://mechon-mamre.org/), e.g., [https://mechon-mamre.org/i/t/x/x01.htm](https://mechon-mamre.org/i/t/x/x01.htm)

 ## Features

 - List all verses in order with their _(book,)_ chapter, and verse number